Overview of Treatment

-Before your stellate ganglion block Gilbert pain experts at The Pain Experts of Arizona may tell you to stop taking any immunosuppressant medication to reduce your risk of complications.
+Before your stellate ganglion block Arizona pain experts at The Pain Experts of Arizona may tell you to stop taking any immunosuppressant medication to reduce your risk of complications.
 You cannot receive a stellate ganglion block if you have an active infection, fever, high blood pressure, or take blood thinners.
 If you become sick with the flu or cold prior to your procedure, you’ll need to reschedule the procedure post-recovery.

 During the procedure, you’ll be asked to lay on your back and will typically be sedated.
 Your neck will be disinfected before the medical professional performing the procedure injects an anesthetic near the stellate ganglion using a continuous x-ray for guidance.
 You won’t be permitted to talk, cough, or swallow during the procedure, as these activities can move the needle.
 It typically takes about five to ten minutes for the medication to be injected and about ten to twenty minutes for it to take full effect.
 Once the medication has been injected, you’ll be asked to sit up if the pain is normally in your arm or remain lying down if your pain is normally located in your head.

 Following the injection, you’ll remain in an observation room for about an hour.
 Once the sedation wears off and the doctor discharges you, you’re able to go home.
 You’ll need someone to drive you home.

 You may experience droopy eyes and tenderness in your neck, which may affect your balance.
 You cannot eat or drink anything for about four hours after the nerve block, and you cannot drive or operate heavy machinery for the remainder of the day.